yangyuhang0829/VarCall/README.md

 , which could be found in the [github repo](https://github.com/nickloman/zika-isnv) of one author—Nicholas J. Loman.
 Note that scripts from Nicholas J. Loman's repo were used here.
 [Guo et al.](https://link.springer.com/article/10.1186/1471-2164-13-666) provided three different measures of strand bias—SB, GATK-SB, Fisher Score.
 In my logistic regression, SVM, KNN models, these three strand bias measures were used.

+The roc curves of all models were shown below.

+### When SB or GATK-SB was used with frequency, a higher AUC was obtained compared to the model with frequency as the predicting variavle alone.
+This suggtests an improvement of variant calling accuracy.
+However, when Fisher Score was combined with frequency, it did not improve the accuracy compared to frequency alone.

 Roc curves using frequency and SB from [Guo et al.](https://link.springer.com/article/10.1186/1471-2164-13-666).
 ![](ROC_Frequency_SB.png)